EARLY POLISH SETTLERS

 What made families in the 1870s move from central Europe to the other side of the world?
 Why did they choose to make new lives in a British colony they had little information about, and where they did not speak the official language?
 In whom did they trust to help them make their decisions?

 The first story on this page, the conundrum of nationality, attempts to put into context some of the dilemmas faced by those early settlers—mostly born in Prussian-occupied Poland at a time when Poland did not exist on maps.
-Although Polish in spirit and speech, when they arrived in New Zealand, they were often defined as German or Prussian.
-Their tenacity and determination helped them overcome the hardships of living in new settlements with little or no infrastructure, a new official language, and seasons and countryside completely different from what they knew in old Europe.
+These settlers, although Polish in spirit and speech, were often defined as German or Prussian when they arrived in New Zealand.
+Their tenacity and determination helped them overcome the hardships of living in new settlements with little or no infrastructure, an official language they had not heard of, or spoken before, and seasons and countryside completely different from what they knew in the Europe they left.

-Thank you to all who have already contributed to our family stories pages.
-It has been a privilege to get to know these courageous, stubborn, hard-working and honest people who did not let swamps, forests or bigotry hamper their dreams.
-I look forward to finding out more about them.
+Many thanks to all who have already contributed to our family stories pages.
+It has been a privilege to get to know your courageous, stubborn, hard-working, and honest ancestors, who did not let swamps, forests, or bigotry hamper their dreams.

 Get in touch with us through the link on our home page.
 In the meantime, here is the link to our database.
 Happy travels.All Settlers List